temporalio/cli/docs/workflow/reset-batch.md

 Override for target server name

 **--type**
-Event type to which you want to reset: LastWorkflowTask, LastContinuedAsNew, FirstWorkflowTask
+Event type to which you want to reset: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew